craftcms/docs/docs/4.x/console-commands.md

 --email
-: The default email address for the first user to create during install
+: The default email address for the first user to create during install.

 --username
-: The default username for the first user to create during install
+: The default username for the first user to create during install.

 --password
-: The default password for the first user to create during install
+: The default password for the first user to create during install.

 --site-name
-: The default site name for the first site to create during install
+: The default site name for the first site to create during install.

 --site-url
-: The default site url for the first site to create during install
+: The default site URL for the first site to create during install.

 --language
-: The default langcode for the first site to create during install
+: The default langcode for the first site to create during install.

 ## `invalidate-tags`